-In the first method, we consider a paralleloplane in the robot's configuration space, which acts as a search area for the other methods and we displace the probabilities from the previous call of localization accordingly.
-The previous movement command is employed in order to decrease the uncertainty about the robot's position.
-Adding the command to the previous result of localization, we get the centre of the search area.
-In this way, we completely ignore the odometry sensor of the robot, which, because of a number of reasons such as the morphology of the ground, may return erroneous measurements.
-The result of the odometry could also be used, but a larger search area is required.
+In the first method, which stems from eq.
+(2), we consider a paralleloplane in the robot's configuration space and we displace the probabilities from the previous call of localization accordingly, effectively computing the probability $P(s_t | c^{(t)}, s{t-1})$ .
+Hence, the motion command is employed in order to decrease the uncertainty about the robot's position.
+In this way, we completely ignore the odometry sensor of the robot, which, for a number of reasons such as the morphology of the ground, may return erroneous measurements.

-The second method is the correlation between the measurements and the distances from the obstacles based on the current map.
+The second method stems from eq.
+(3) and computes state probabilities using sensory measurements.
+The probability $P(m^{(t)} | s_t)$ needed for that is computed using the correlation between the measurements and the distances from the obstacles based on the current map.
 For every point in the search space $\langle x,y,\theta \rangle$ we define the vector $I(\langle x,y,\theta \rangle)$ which stores the 180 measurements that the laser sensor would have returned if the robot was on position $\langle x,y,\theta \rangle$ and the map was accurate.
-The method computes the sum of the 180 differences between a laser measurement and $I(\langle x,y,\theta \rangle)[i]$ .
-The smaller the value of this result, the greater the probability for cell $\langle x,y,\theta \rangle$ to be the real position of the robot.
+The method computes the sum of the 180 differences between the actual laser measurement and $I(\langle x,y,\theta \rangle)[i]$ , which is then converted to probability (the smaller the value of this result, the greater the probability) and assigned to $P(m^{(t)} | s_t)$ .

-The last method used exploits wall orientation.
+Besides the above two described methods, a further method is used which exploits wall orientation.
 This method is based on the fact that in indoor environments, walls are either parallel or form right angles.
-First, we assume that we only have one line segment constructed from the laser readings with a starting point corresponding to the first reading and an ending point to the last one.
+First, we assume that we only have one line segment constructed from the laser readings with a starting point corresponding to the first reading and an end point to the last one.
 The algorithm searches for the point that has the greatest distance from the assumed line segment and splits the line in two.
-The algorithm is recursive and finishes when the distance of every reading from a line falls below a threshold or the number of lines exceeds a limit.
+The algorithm is recursive and terminates when the distance of every reading from a line falls below a threshold or the number of lines exceeds a limit.
 Based on the assumption for the walls, the robot's angle is recalculated.
 The variation from Thrun's approach is that we assign weights to each wall according to the number of successive readings that compose the wall.